devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 2: Number List (Declarative)*

 One important thing to note here is, that the difference between imperative and declarative is not black and white.
 One style might bleed over into the other.
 Prof. David Brailsford from the University of Nottingham argues that as soon as you start using libraries for your imperative projects, they become a tiny bit more declarative.
-This is because you are then using functions that *describe* what they do and you no longer care how they do it [(Computerphile 2016)](https://www.youtube.com/watch?v=4A2mWqLUpzw).
+This is because you are then using functions that *describe* what they do and you no longer care how they do it [\[26\]](https://www.youtube.com/watch?v=4A2mWqLUpzw).

 | 🕐 | TLDR | Imperative Programming is telling the framework **exactly** what you want it to do.
 Declarative Programming is describing to the framework what kind of result you want to get and then letting the framework decide on how to achieve that result. |
 | - | ---- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |